Planning: a key factor in dairy production!

 - Track your feed costs monthly and discuss your feeding strategy with your advisor.

 In milking cows, heat stress is monitored daily through milk production.
 Dry and close-up cows, however, are often forgotten.
-Yet, the Zen and Profitable training underlined the significant repercussions of heat stress on these cows:
+Yet, as this article points out, there are significant repercussions of heat stress on these cows:

 - Decrease in production in the following lactation